pakrym/pakrym.github.io/_posts/2016-07-14-aspnetcore-dependency-container.md

  4. ServiceType - a type reference of a service being registered.
  5. Lifetime - we'll discuss later.

-So to implement trivial case we would need to store the descriptor list and use it to return an instance from `GetService` method:
+So to implement a trivial case we would need to store the descriptor list and use it to return an instance from `GetService` method:

 ``` csharp
 using System;